j0holo/simple_blog/README.md

 TODO: talk about the options/commands the setup_server.py has

+## Issues

+In opera 12.10 (Ubuntu 16.04) the `Ctrl + Space` is a shortcut for the homepage this conflicts with shortcuts.js which uses `Ctrl + Space` to insert four spaces in the editor.
+To dissable this in Opera go to Settings -> Preferences -> Advanced -> Keyboard setup -> "your selected setup" and search for "Homepage" it will show you a couple of shortcuts to the homepage.
+Delete the `Ctrl + Space` shortcut to remove the shortcut.

 ## Contribute

 If you want to contribute to the project or have an issue, please create a